escowho/qpack/README.md

         separate Excel file.
 -   create_dictionary
-    -   wrapper function that uses sjPlot::view_df to create an html data dictionary +Convenience wrapper that uses sjPlot::view_df to create an html data dictionary. sjPlot::view_df is particularly good at pulling out labelled data that is usually found in Qualtrics datasets downloaded via the API or from an SPSS file.
+    -   wrapper function that uses sjPlot::view_df to create an html data dictionary
+    -   Convenience wrapper that uses sjPlot::view_df to create an html data dictionary. sjPlot::view_df is particularly good at pulling out labelled data that is usually found in Qualtrics datasets downloaded via the API or from an SPSS file.
 The default output will list the variable name, type, label (if found), number of missing, values, value labels (if found), and frequencies.
         Options set to also display limited number of character variables.
 A more basic version is also available that just shows variable labels and values labels wit the type option.
         Output is in html format and is best viewed by launching outside R/Rstudio.
 -   create_frequencies
     -   Creates a set of frequency tables for each variable in a dataframe